 - Are you in hospice care?

 You don’t need to provide any medical records at this stage.
 Once you complete and submit the application, you will receive a verification email.
 Click on the link to ensure your account becomes verified.
-Your registration is valid for two years.
+Your registration is valid for three years.

 Step 3 – Play the Waiting Game

 The follow-up email sent by the MMCC contains a patient ID number.
-Now, you can visit an MMCC registered physician to receive the valid written certification you need to buy medical marijuana in Maryland.
+Now, you can visit an MMCC-registered physician to receive the valid written certification you need to buy medical marijuana in Maryland.
 You can’t use your family doctor if they aren’t on the list.
 However, there are hundreds of healthcare providers to choose from.

-Step 5 – Get Your Marijuana at a Dispensary!
+Step 5 – Visit a Dispensary

-Once you have received a valid written certification from a registered provider, you can visit a licensed dispensary in Maryland to purchase your marijuana.
-When you visit one of these dispensaries, you must present your MMCC ID Card.
+Once you have received a valid written certification from a registered provider, you can visit a licensed dispensary in Maryland to purchase marijuana.
+When you visit one of these dispensaries, you must present your MMCC ID card.
 The seller will verify your certification before allowing you to complete the purchase.